Scholarly Communication Graduate Assistant

 The Anna Radkowski-Lee Graduate Assistantship was created in memory of the long-time Personnel Officer for the University at Albany Libraries.

 The University at Albany Libraries seek a graduate student to assist in assessment and technology integration projects in development by the Libraries’ Scholarly Communication Team.
 The Scholarly Communication Team helps the campus community navigate shifting publishing, intellectual property, and information policy landscapes.
-The work of this team is undergoing rapid growth as it is responsible for implementing the anticipated Open Access Policy (OAP), requiring campus researchers to make their publications openly available and freely distributed.
-In addition to the OAP implementation, the Scholarly Communication Team promotes the dissemination, accessibility, and impact of scholarly and educational output produced at UAlbany.
+The work of this team is undergoing rapid growth as it works to implement the recently enacted, campus-wide Open Access Policy (OAP).
+This policy requires campus researchers to make their publications openly available and freely distributed.
+In addition to OAP implementation, the Scholarly Communication Team promotes the dissemination, accessibility, and impact of scholarly and educational output produced at UAlbany.

 As an active participant in the Scholarly Communication Team, the student will gain a holistic understanding of scholarly communication activities and services offered at an academic library.
 The student will learn about the mandatory Open Access Policy in SUNY, the concepts behind and importance of open scholarship, and the processes by which scholarship is made openly available.